brucethagwana/flightbookingsystem/README.md

 This project was developed as part of a coursework assignment for UNISA.

-Copyright (c) 2025 Bruce R. Thagwana, UNISA
+Copyright © 2025 Bruce R. Thagwana, UNISA.
+All rights reserved.